JaiPrakasYadav/file-handling-/README.md

 # file-handling-
-operations on file using python
+operations on file using python. how to open file. how to handle error. how to append data in the file.